henrywu2019/BentoML/docs/source/deployment/knative.rst

 infrastructure management and without worry about vendor lock.

-This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on a KNative cluster.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+This guide demonstrates how to serve a scikit-learn based iris classifier model with Kappa on a KNative cluster.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 Prerequisites
 -------------